-How to Crochet a Magic Circle or Magic Ring - Tutorial Five
+How to Crochet a Magic Ring - Tutorial Five

-Crocheting a magic circle can seem daunting at first.
-I know it took me a fair few tries to get it right but once you know step by step what to do it becomes really easy.
+Crocheting a magic ring can seem daunting at first.
+I know it took me a fair few tries to get it right but once you know step by step how to do it, it becomes really easy.

 This is tutorial five of the How to Crochet Step by Step mini series where I go through all the basics to get you to the stage where you can try one of my free crochet patterns.